LucasEnard/formation-template-python/README.md

 If needed, it is advised to seek guidance by rereading through the whole formation or the parts needed or by seeking help using the [hints](#122-hints) below.

-Don't forget to [register your components](#54-register-components) to acces them on the management portal.
+Don't forget to [register your components](#54-register-components) to access them on the management portal.

 When everything is done and tested, or if the hints aren't enough to complete the exercise, the [solution](#123-solutions) step-by-step is present to walk us through the whole procedure.